stryker-mutator/mutation-testing-elements/docs/static-mutants.md

 });
 ```

-As you can see, we've moved the `hi` constant to a factory method `createGreeter`.
-This method executes during unit testing in the "it should great me" test.
-However, the factory method also executes _during the loading of greet.js_.
+We've moved the `hi` constant to a factory method `createGreeter`.
+This method is now executed **twice**.
+First _during the loading of greet.js_, and second during unit testing in the "it should great me" test.

 In JavaScript, this is a common way to deal with dependency injection where you inject the dependencies using a factory method for unit testing.
 But, again, similar constructs can apply to C# and Scala code.